The I-WIRE project develops around different outputs:

 – determine means to identify bogus self-employment

-- the “good practices” aim at identifying relevant examples, approaches and experiences in the European Union and Member States, useful to support the working conditions, representation needs and social protection of new autonomous workers
+Through the data collected, thanks to the national reports and transnational survey, a catalogue of good practices and policy recommendations is elaborated.
+The “good practices” aim at identifying relevant examples, approaches and experiences in the European Union and Member States, useful to support the working conditions, representation needs and social protection of new autonomous workers.
+These are currently being analysed in the frame of national seminars where the selected good practices are discussed with representatives of the relevant stakeholders in order to derive useful policy indications.

-To conclude, an international seminar will be organised in Brussels presenting and debating the results of the project with the various stakeholders (relevant policy makers, representatives of unions, quasi-unions and labour market intermediaries at national and EU level).
+An international seminar will be organised in Brussels March 16th presenting and debating the results of the project with the various stakeholders (relevant policy makers, representatives of unions, quasi-unions and labour market intermediaries at national and EU level).